nathanlon/citest/README.md

 Controller <> DAO <> Service <> Doctrine <> Database

-The serialization of the request also took a fair amount of time to get right.
-I would probably use a tool like [API Platform](https://api-platform.com/) to add all the extras that are available such as ID and Resource URI detail baked in.
+The serialization of the request (with validation) was important too, however I would probably use a tool like [API Platform](https://api-platform.com/) to add all the extras that are available such as ID and Resource URI detail baked in.